-- 1 directly or indirectly holding at least 5 per cent of shares or interest in a company; - 2 directly or indirectly holding at least 5 per cent of the voting rights in a company; - 3 directly or indirectly holding the right to appoint or remove a majority of the directors; - 4 who has the right to exercise, or who actually exercises, significant influence or control over a company; or - who has the right to exercise, or actually exercises, significant influence or control over the activities of a trust or firm.
+- 1. directly or indirectly holding at least 5 per cent of shares or interest in a company; - 2. directly or indirectly holding at least 5 per cent of the voting rights in a company; - 3. directly or indirectly holding the right to appoint or remove a majority of the directors; - 4. who has the right to exercise, or who actually exercises, significant influence or control over a company; or - 5. who has the right to exercise, or actually exercises, significant influence or control over the activities of a trust or firm whether or not it is a legal entity but would itself satisfy any of the first four conditions if it were an individual.

-Definition (5) also applies to legal persons that satisfy any of the conditions (1) to (4).
+Definition 5 also applies to legal persons that satisfy any of the conditions 1 to 4.